biell/alti-server/README.md

   * **e|ne|n|nw|w|sw|s|se**<br>
     Compass directions which are converted to
     0, 45, 90, 135, 180, -135, -90, and -45 respectively.
+    The long names of `east`, `northeast`, ..., `southeast` are also allowed.

+  * **c|h|v**<br>
+    Specify relative angles directed towards the
+    center of the map,
+    facing horizontally left or right towards the middle vertical axis, or facing vertically up or down towards the middle horizontal axis.
+    The long names of `center`, `horizontal`, and `vertical` are also allowed.

 ## Custom Awards